 Number of sites with population of interest disaggregated by population categories and IOM region

+- Stranded foreign nationals in the country

-■ Foreign nationals returning to their country of origin (repatriation, deportation, etc.)
+- Foreign nationals returning to their country of origin (repatriation, deportation, etc.)

-IDPs
+- IDPs

-Nationals
+- Nationals

+- ■Unknown

 4. Overview of Areas and Sites of Interest

 Global map of assessed Areas and Sites of Interest